 What does it mean now that the Pfizer-BioNTech vaccine has FDA approval?

-On Monday, August 23, 2021, the U.S. Food and Drug Administration (FDA) granted full approval to Comirnaty (previously known as the Pfizer-BioNTech COVID-19 vaccine) for people aged 16 and older.
-This is the first of three federal review steps.
-The next step is the CDC Advisory Committee on Immunization Practices (ACIP) meeting on Monday, August 30, 2021 to discuss its updated recommendation for this vaccine.
-The final step is that the CDC Director will review the ACIP recommendations and, if adopted, the recommendations are published as official CDC/HHS recommendations in the Morbidity and Mortality Weekly Report (MMWR).
-The vaccine also continues to be available under emergency use authorization (EUA) for individuals 12 through 15 years of age and for the administration of a third (additional) dose in certain immunocompromised individuals.
+On Monday, August 23, 2021, the U.S. Food and Drug Administration (FDA) granted full approval to Comirnaty (previously known as the Pfizer-BioNTech COVID-19 vaccine) for people aged 16 years and older.
+This was the first of three federal review steps.
+The next step was for the CDC Advisory Committee on Immunization Practices (ACIP) on Monday, August 30, 2021 to discuss its updated recommendation for this vaccine.
+The final step, the CDC Director’s review and final approval of the ACIP recommendations, also occurred on August 30, 2021.
+The full recommendations were published soon after that as official CDC/HHS recommendations in the Morbidity and Mortality Weekly Report (MMWR).
+The vaccine also continues to be available under emergency use authorization (EUA) for individuals 12 through 15 years of age and for the administration of a third (additional) dose in certain immunocompromised individuals and for booster doses in certain categories of fully vaccinated people.

 What types of immunocompromising conditions qualify for receiving a third dose of COVID-19 vaccine?